A backcountry house gets the modern treatment with bold vistas and exceptional energy efficiency.

 Initially, however, the site presented difficulties—the residence was built on a narrow plot upon a steep landscape.
 “It was challenging, but we turned the disadvantage to an advantage,” Wiedemann recalls.
 The architect designed the house to benefit from the sharp slope, allowing each of the two storeys access to the exterior.
 “The front of the house has beautiful views of the meadow, whereas the back of the house has mountain views.”

 The orientation and elongated frame of the residence maximizes breezes, so windows were generously placed to optimize ventilation.
-“Particularly, Marvin’s venting picture window afforded us the ability to have cross-ventilation and substantial size.”
+“Particularly, Marvin’s Ultimate Venting Picture window [from the Signature Collection] afforded us the ability to have cross-ventilation and substantial size.”
 This effect is further amplified with a ventilation system built into a cupola that tops the house.